officelearn/azure-docs.sv-se/articles/azure-maps/tutorial-create-store-locator.md

             }
         };

-        //If the user selects the My Location button, use the Geolocation API to get the user's location.
+        //If the user selects the My Location button, use the Geolocation API (Preview) to get the user's location.
 Center and zoom the map on that location. document.getElementById('myLocationBtn').onclick = setMapToUserLocation;

         //Wait until the map resources are ready.